The Best Same-Day Crown Guide in Murrieta

 Decay at the Margin

-The #1 killer.
-The crown can’t decay, but the tooth at its edge can.
-Plaque at the gumline works under the margin — and the crown fails because its foundation rotted, per the NIDCR’s decay research.
+The number-one killer.
+The crown itself cannot decay, but the tooth at its edge can.
+Plaque at the gumline works under the margin — and the crown fails because its foundation rotted, per NIDCR’s decay research.

 Night Grinding (Bruxism)